-You need to complete this form: Neighbourhood and Environmental Improvement Application Form and return it to us.
+You need to complete the EIG application form and return it to us.
 Before you do this however, you should:

-- Have a chat with one of our Experience Specialists to see what they think about the suggestion and whether it fits with the long term investment priorities for the community.
+- Have a chat with one of our community specialists to hear what they think about the suggestion and whether it fits with the long term investment priorities for the community.

 - Think about the practicalities – is it something that will really improve your neighbourhood?
 Do you think it really is feasible?
 Would it be cost effective?

 - Contact other tenants, leaseholders and members of the community to see if they support your suggestion.
 If you need some help doing this, please let us know.

 Over the years, we've completed a wide range of projects to improve the places where our customers live.